 We plan to raise additional working capital to fund operations through the issuance of stock to investors and/or issuance of notes payable.
-We believe, but there is no assurance, that the estimated net proceeds of approximately \$ million from this offering and our existing cash and cash equivalents will be sufficient to fund our current operating plans through
+We believe, but there is no assurance, that the net proceeds of approximately \$10 million from the initial closing of the Private Placement and our existing cash and cash equivalents will be sufficient to fund our current operating plans.

 Our ability to continue as a going concern is dependent on our ability to raise adequate capital to fund operating losses until we can generate liquidity from our business operations.
-The report of our independent auditor on the audited financial statements contained in this prospectus includes an explanatory paragraph describing conditions that raise substantial doubt about our ability to continue as a going concern.
 To the extent sufficient financing is not available, we may not be able to, or may be delayed in, developing our offerings and meeting our obligations.
 We will continue to evaluate our projected expenditures relative to our available cash and evaluate financing alternatives in order to satisfy our working capital and other cash requirements.